Daikon (white radish)

 Grated Daikon well treats hangovers.

 Then, what are the positive effects on our health when we eat them?
 First, they are healthy.
 Besides, they contain Diastase.
-It is digestive enzymes that can break down starch and glycogen.
+It is a digestive enzyme that can break down starch and glycogen.
 So, they help with our stomach condition, even hangovers.

-Then, we shall see some famous “Daikon” menus in Japan!
-I have already put Miso soup and Oden soup pictures.
-What else do we have?
+Then, we shall see some famous “Daikon” menus in Japan.
+What do we have?

 Kiriboshi Daikon

-It is Kiriboshi Daikon.
+It is the Kiriboshi Daikon.
 With the direct translations, it means The sliced and dried Daikon.
-As it says, it is sliced into a line shape, then dried under the sun.
+As it says, it gets thin into a line shape, then dried under the sun.
 They will last their edible condition from 6 months to 1 year.
 The popular way to eat them is a Simmered dish, adding soy source or vinegar after washing with water to get edible condition back.

 Frofuki Daikon